Tuesday, September 27, 2016

 GK: Harry Linacre (England)

-Linacre started his career with Derby, where he ony playd two games.
-He joined Forest in 1899.
+Linacre started his career with Derby, where he ony played two games in 1899.
+He joined Nottingham Forest in 1899.
 He was chosen to go on the first foreign tour to South America with his Nottingham club in 1905.
 In the same year as he appeared for England, he toured Uruguay and Argentina.
 He appeared twice for England that year, first against Scotland and Wales.

 GK: Mark Crossley (Wales)